-Roman Catholicism remains the dominant religion in the region, with around 80% of Paraguyans, 63% of Paraguyans, 63% of

-Argentines, 42% Chileans and Uruguayan identifying as Catholic.
-At least 14% of Argentines, Chileans, and Uruguayans and around 7% of Paraguayans are Protestant Christians.
-Secularism is growing in the region, with some 24% of Uruguayans, 37% of Chileans and 12% of Argentines reporting no religious affiliation in recent surveys.
+Roman Catholicism remains the dominant religion in the region, with around 90% of Paraguayans and some two-thirds of Argentines and Chileans identifying as Catholic.
+By contrast, less than half of Uruguayans claim a Catholic identity, while over one-third report religious beliefs without any formal affiliation.
+At least 15% of Argentines, Chileans, and Uruguayans and around 6% of Paraguayans are Protestant Christians.
+Secularism is growing in the region, with some 17% of Chileans and 19% of Argentines reporting no religious affiliation in recent surveys.